arianXdev/Test-Truffle-Project/README.md

 # Test Truffle Project
-This is a test project using Truffle + React!
+This is just a simple test project using Truffle + React!